JacksonGL/NPM-Vuln-PoC/README.md

 **Notice:** some vulnerable packages start a web server at port 80, which requires root privilege.
 Therefore, ```sudo``` is prefixed in the above command.

+Some vulnerable packages use APIs that are deprecated in Node.js v7.1+.
+To reproduce those vulnerabilities, try Node.js v4.6.x or Node.js v6.x.

 Versions of those vulnerable packages can be found in the [package.json](package.json) file.